Gry's Virtual Keyboard Museum

 Yamaha DX-5 (1988)

-Was the DX-5 cool or was it way cool?
-What can be better than one DX-7?
+Was the DX-5 cool or was it incredibly cool?
+What could possibly be better in the eighties than a DX-7?
 Of course two of them in one great 76 keys package.
 Everything that was great in the DX-7 came out even better from this machine.
 I loved it.
 The only thing I did not like was a constant "hiss-sound", but I guess I was the only one that really noticed it.
 Oh, and the weight . . .
-It was HEAVY
+It was HEAVY!

 Fender Rhodes MK1, 73 (1989)

 My second Rhodes was an earlier model than my first.
 It looked brand new, and I never took it on the road.
-I don't know why I sold it, it was just sitting there and I never had time to play it.
-I probably had an idea that the money could be used for something else.
+I remember I did not like the action at all and ended up selling it when I needed the money to buy a sampler..
 Too bad really, this would have been a great collectors item today.

 More about Fender Rhodes